ehuss/cargo/src/doc/contrib/src/tests/crater.md

    This will run much faster.
    You can do a full run afterwards.

-   After the try build finishes (which should take a couple hours), ask someone to make a crater run.
+   After the try build finishes (which should take a couple hours), add the crater job by writing a comment to `@craterbot` with the command that you want (all Cargo team members should have permission to do this).
-   The Cargo team does not have that permission, so just ask someone on Zulip.
-   They will need to write a comment to `@craterbot` with the command that you have specified.

 8. Wait.